sopra-fs22-group-08/client/README.md

 After the registration, the homepage is still empty.
 Therefore we create some decks with the creator.
 <img width="1244" alt="Screenshot 2022-05-21 at 13 33 15" src="https://user-images.githubusercontent.com/91237594/169659854-dda46e8d-41c8-49f6-a488-66883c28896c.png">

-When a deck is created, there is an overviewpage.
+When a deck is created, there is an overview-page.
 Where you can edit the deck or challenge other users.
 <img width="1244" alt="Screenshot 2022-05-21 at 13 37 41" src="https://user-images.githubusercontent.com/91237594/169659870-8681df9e-fe05-4e4c-8021-d1d8fa4d66db.png">

 If a user challenges you to a game.
 You are going to see an invitation on the homescreen.